-If you’re in the market for a mid-to-high-end graphics card for your PC, then AMD’s RX 6600 XT and Nvidia’s RTX 3050 are two solid options.
+If you’re in the market for a mid-to-high-end graphics card for your PC, then the RX 6600 XT and RTX 3050 are two solid options.
 But which one is better?
-Today, we find out as we compare the Radeon RX 6600 XT vs GeForce RTX 3050.
+Today, we find out as we compare the RX 6600 XT vs RTX 3050 with our extensive benchmark tests.

 - The Radeon RX 6600 XT is based on a 7nm node from TSMC, while the GeForce RTX 3050 uses an 8nm node from Samsung.